-Density Bonus - Planued Development Category
+Density Bonus - COMC Category

-Objective 1.10: In order to facilitate the provision of affordable housing, the preservation of historic, bonus provision.
+Objective 1.10: In order to facilitate the provision of affordable housing, the preservation of historic, archaeological or architectural significant structures, the acquisition of public facility sites, the acquisition of public access sites, and the redevelopment or infill of properties located within the category shall offer a density bonus provision.

-Community Redevelopment Area, the Planned Development land use category shall offer a density bonus.
-The maximum density permitted in the Planned Development category is 16 45 16 dwelling units per acre.
-For those properties designated or requesting a designation of PD, the density allowance within the CHHA shall, pursuant to stipulations contained in House Bill evacuation times are maintained or reduced. (see Policy 8.6.6).
+Community Redevelopment Area, the Planned Development Urban-Planning COMC land use consideration of a density bonus.
+The maximum density permitted in the Planned those properties designated or requesting a designation of PD UP COMC, the density

+Policy 1.10.1: The Planned Development Urban Planning COMC land use category allows allowance within the CHHA shall, pursuant to stipulations contained in House Bill 1359 and corresponding Florida Administrative Rules and Statutes, guarantee that hurricane evacuation times are maintained or reduced. (see Policy 8.6.6).